marcusdv/Estudo-Cypress/README.md

-### Ngx-Admin Angular 8 application from akveo.com

-This is modified and more lightweight version of original application to practice UI Automation with Cypress.
+### Curso de Cypress Cypress: Web Automation Testing from Zero to Hero do professor Artem Bondar

 The original repo is here: https://github.com/akveo/ngx-admin